teroff/kozin.cc/content/eng/_index.md

 I like to read, and read a lot.
 Here is a list of the books I have read and highly recommend to others to read.

 ## Computers & Linux
-I use Arch Linux and mostly old computers.
+I use Debian Linux and mostly old computers.